UniMath/agda-unimath/src/modal-logic/logic-syntax.lagda.md

   data _⊢_ (axioms : formulas l2 i) : formula i → UU (l1 ⊔ l2) where
     ax : {a : formula i} → is-in-subtype axioms a → axioms ⊢ a
-    mp : {a b : formula i} → axioms ⊢ a ⇒ b → axioms ⊢ a → axioms ⊢ b
+    mp : {a b : formula i} → axioms ⊢ a →ₘ b → axioms ⊢ a → axioms ⊢ b
     nec : {a : formula i} → axioms ⊢ a → axioms ⊢ □ a

   modal-logic : formulas l2 i → formulas (l1 ⊔ l2) i